Canal House

 No analysis available

-Trash chute is supported by strong current MLS checkbox data, with 18 of 20 listings marked TRACHU.
-The public remarks do not explicitly mention a trash or garbage chute, but there is also no evidence suggesting the feature was removed, so the MLS data is the best indicator here.
+Trash chute is strongly supported by the current MLS checkbox data, with 18 of 20 listings marked TRACHU.
+The public remarks do not explicitly mention a trash chute, but the very high checkbox frequency suggests it is a real building feature rather than a copy-paste error.
+Confidence is high despite the lack of remark-level confirmation.

 No analysis available